Money transmitter: Regulation

 The Financial Crimes Enforcement Network (FinCEN) of the U.S. Treasury Department requires MSBs to register.
 It is also a felony to engage in money transmission without a license in any state that requires a license to operate.
 Internet and mobile-based payment services are also required to seek a state money transmitter license to offer services to individuals residing in the state.

 FINCEN has also ruled that Informal Value Transfer Systems (IVTS) are considered money transmitters for the purposes of registration and licensing.
 FINCEN defines an IVTS as "any system, mechanism, or network of people that receives money for the purpose of making the funds or an equivalent value payable to a third party in another geographic location, whether or not in the same form".
-These are known as Hawala in the Middle East, Afghanistan and Pakistan, as "hundi" in India and '"fei ch’ien" in China.
+These are known as Hawala in the Middle East, Afghanistan, and Pakistan; "hundi" in India; and '"fei ch’ien" in China.

-In regulations enacted in 2012 under the Dodd-Frank Act the Consumer Financial Protection Bureau (CFPB) extended its regulation under a "Remittance Rule" that added some additional protection for US consumers who send money electronically to foreign countries.
-The rule targets any remittance institution defined as consumer-to-consumer transfers of low monetary value, made via money transmitters, banks or credit unions, through wire transfers or Automated Clearing House (ACH) transactions, to businesses as well as to individuals in foreign countries.
+In regulations enacted in 2012 under the Dodd-Frank Act, the Consumer Financial Protection Bureau (CFPB) extended its regulation under a "Remittance Rule" that added some additional protection for US consumers who send money electronically to foreign countries.
+The rule targets any remittance institution defined as consumer-to-consumer transfers of low monetary value, made via money transmitters, banks, or credit unions, through wire transfers or Automated Clearing House (ACH) transactions, to businesses as well as to individuals in foreign countries.